-Inhabited since Roman times, and perhaps even prior, Cassis is easily identified by its candy-coloured houses and weekly local fish market.
+Inhabited since Roman times, and perhaps even prior, the delightful settlement of Cassis is easily identified by its candy-coloured houses and weekly local fish market.
 Indeed, with the exception of tourism, much of the town’s trade still relies on the fishing industry.

 Nearby, the Cap Canaille is the highest sea cliff in Europe and makes for some impressive photographs.
 Elsewhere in the pretty French town of Cassis, there’s an old town populated by cobbled lanes to explore, and oodles of traditionally Provençal architecture.

 When I visited Cassis as a day trip from Aix, I didn’t have access to a car.
 Instead, we took several buses which not only limited our time to explore, but also added a lot of stress to our journey.
 If you’re looking for an easier way to spend the day, then this half-day tour of Cassis includes photo stops, as well as a chance to explore the Mediterranean fishing town.

 Once a papal city and a major seat of power within Catholicism, today Avignon is best-known in France for the French nursery rhyme ‘Sur le Pont d’Avignon’.
 The song dates back to the 15h-century and takes place around the Pont Saint Bénezet, a medieval bridge of which only four arches survive to this day.

 Other highlights of Avignon include the grand Papal Palace which dominates the surrounding landscape and the Roman ruins dotted around town.
 If you’re a fan of all things museum and art related, it’s worth noting that the rest of Avignon is filled with incredible art museums.
 Though you can visit Avignon by public transport or car, this full day tour includes a visit to the Luberon, Avignon, and Roussillon, and even takes care of your transfers!